-The following discussion and analysis of the financial condition and results of operations of Aurora should be read together with Aurora's audited financial statements as of and for the years ended December 31, 2021 and 2020, together with related notes thereto, included elsewhere in this prospectus.
+The following discussion and analysis of the financial condition and results of operations of Aurora should be read together with Aurora's audited financial statements as of and for the years ended December 31, 2021 and 2020, together with related notes thereto, included elsewhere in this Annual Report.
+The discussion and analysis should also be read together with the section entitled "Information about Aurora".
 The following discussion contains forward-looking statements that reflect future plans, estimates, beliefs and expected performance.
 The forward-looking statements are dependent upon events, risks and uncertainties that may be outside of Aurora's control.
 Aurora's actual results may differ significantly from those projected in the forward-looking statements.
-Factors that might cause future results to differ materially from those projected in the forward-looking statements include, but are not limited to, those discussed in the sections entitled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" included elsewhere in this prospectus.
+Factors that might cause future results to differ materially from those projected in the forward-looking statements include, but are not limited to, those discussed in the sections entitled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" include elsewhere in this Annual Report.

-Percentage amounts included in this prospectus have not in all cases been calculated on the basis of such rounded figures, but on the basis of such amounts prior to rounding.
-For this reason, percentage amounts in this prospectus may vary from those obtained by performing the same calculations using the figures in our consolidated financial statements included elsewhere in this prospectus.
-Certain other amounts that appear in this prospectus may not sum due to rounding.
+Percentage amounts included in this Annual Report have not in all cases been calculated on the basis of such rounded figures, but on the basis of such amounts prior to rounding.
+For this reason, percentage amounts in this Annual Report may vary from those obtained by performing the same calculations using the figures in our consolidated financial statements included elsewhere in this Annual Report.
+Certain other amounts that appear in this Annual Report may not sum due to rounding.